PowerLoom/docs/docs/build-with-powerloom/devnet/FAQs.md

   2. Fill in the required variables in .env `SOURCE_RPC_URL`, `SIGNER_ACCOUNT_ADDRESS`, `SIGNER_ACCOUNT_PRIVATE_KEY`, `SLOT_ID`, `PROTOCOL_STATE_CONTRACT`.

 ### Where can I find documentation on Snapshotter Configs and Computes?
-You can find the documentation for Snapshotter Configs and Computes here.
+You can find the documentation for Snapshotter Configs and Computes in the docs.
 The pooler computes and config files are found in [snapshotter-computes](https://github.com/PowerLoom/snapshotter-computes/tree/eth_uniswapv2) and [snapshotter-configs](https://github.com/PowerLoom/snapshotter-configs/tree/eth_uniswapv2).

 ### What is RPC?
 In blockchain, RPC (Remote Procedure Calls) nodes allow users and apps to interact with the blockchain without network details.
 The RPC Helper simplifies the data extraction process from the blockchain state and generates snapshots.